5l1v3r1/Sonarr-wiki/Health-Checks.md

 _(This warning is only generated for existing users before when the Completed Download Handling feature was implemented.
 This feature is disabled by default to ensure the system continued to operate as expected for current configurations.)_

 It's recommended to switch to Completed Download Handling since it provides better compatibility for the unpacking and post-processing logic of various download clients.
-With it, drone will only import a download once the download client reports it as ready.
+With it, Sonarr will only import a download once the download client reports it as ready.

 If you don't wish to enable Completed Download Handling at all and wants to remove the warning.
 You can enable and then disable Completed Download Handling.
 This obviously isn't recommended.

 If you wish to enable Completed Download Handling you should verify the following:
-* **Warning**: Completed Download Handling only works properly if the download client and NzbDrone are on the same machine since it gets the path to be imported directly from the download client.
+* **Warning**: Completed Download Handling only works properly if the download client and Sonarr are on the same machine since it gets the path to be imported directly from the download client.
-* If you added a post-processing script to Sabnzbd/NzbGet to notify NzbDrone that it should scan the Drone Factory.
+* If you added a post-processing script to Sabnzbd/NzbGet to notify Sonarr that it should scan the Drone Factory.
 You _SHOULD_ disable this script to prevent conflicts.
 * Completed Download Handling and the Drone Factory cannot be configured for the same directory.
 If Completed Download Handling detects a download resides in the Drone Factory it will be ignored. (again to prevent conflicts)
-   You should reconfigure NzbDrone to use a different Drone Factory Folder or disable it altogether.
+   You should reconfigure Sonarr to use a different Drone Factory Folder or disable it altogether.
    Alternatively you can change the output folder for the Category, as long as that output folder is not a subdirectory of the Drone Factory Folder.

 Both Completed Download Handling and the Drone Factory logic generates Import Events in history while importing files.
 However, only Completed Download Handling associates this Import event with a Download Client history item.
 If Completed Download Handling was enabled recently, your download client may still contain history items that were already imported but do not have a history event with the same unique id.
-NzbDrone attempts to resolve this issue automatically, occassionally drone may be unable to make that association and cause a 'Completed' download to be listed in the History -> Queue table forever.
+Sonarr attempts to resolve this issue automatically, occassionally Sonarr may be unable to make that association and cause a 'Completed' download to be listed in the History -> Queue table forever.
 The easiest way to resolve this is to clear your Download Client history, or only those individual items.
 Alternatively you can rename the category.

 #### Download Client has history items in Drone Factory conflicting with Completed Download Handling ####

 The Download Client put finished downloads inside the Drone Factory even though Completed Download Handling is configured.
 This could potentially cause both Completed Download Handling and the Drone Factory logic to import the same download simultaneously.
-To avoid conflicts NzbDrone will ignore those downloads during it's Completed Download Handling logic, leaving it to be handled by the Drone Factory.
+To avoid conflicts Sonarr will ignore those downloads during it's Completed Download Handling logic, leaving it to be handled by the Drone Factory.
 This is a suboptimal situation since this effectively disabled Completed Download Handling.

 Resolution: Configure the Drone Factory to use a different folder.